 The faculty and staff share a commitment to students, providing a continuing opportunity for the development and extension of skills and knowledge as well as an opportunity for students to increase awareness of their role in and responsibility toward society.
-ASU-Newport fulfills its primary role as students enter the college, find programs compatible with their goals, persist in college until their goals are attained, and subsequently become productive members of society.
+ASU-Newport fulfills its primary role as students enter the college, choose programs compatible with their goals, persist in college until their goals are attained, and subsequently become productive members of society.

-ASU-Newport subscribes to the principle that students need a liberal education, regardless of their vocational or professional fields.
-Continuous improvement of the curriculum is one of the main goals of ASU-Newport.
-Therefore, ASU-Newport endorses the belief that college faculty should be selected for excellence in teaching.
+ASU-Newport subscribes to the principle that continuous assessment and improvement of the curriculum and student learning experience is paramount.
+Therefore, ASU-Newport endorses the belief that college faculty should be selected for excellence in teaching, education, discipline, and profession.

-ASU-Newport recognizes that increasing numbers of nontraditional students are pursuing further education and ASU-Newport is responsive to their needs.
-The college strives to offer innovative programs for these students on campus and at off-campus locations throughout the institutional service area.
+ASUN strives to offer innovative, high-demand programs for students on campus and at offcampus locations throughout the institutional service area.
 The college is suited to meet the educational needs of a wide age and interest range.

-In the area of service to the community, the college serves as an educational and cultural stimulant and focus.
-The resources of the college are extended to the general public through the library, cultural enrichment programs, evening classes, weekend classes, continuing education classes, adult education classes, and off-campus courses.
-ASU-Newport provides customized training and support in the areas of continuing education, industry, and business.
+In the area of service to the community, the college serves as an educational and cultural hub.
+The resources of the college are extended to the public through the library, cultural enrichment programs, online classes, dual enrollment, concurrent enrollment, evening classes, hybrid classes, continuing education classes, and adult education classes.
+ASU-Newport provides customized training and support in the areas of continuing education, industry, leadership, and business.